particle-iot/docs/src/content/tutorials/developer-tools/workbench.md

 ### Particle: Login

 Log in to a Particle account.
 This is necessary to cloud compile and flash.
 The **Particle: Who Am I?** command can be used to determine who you are logged in as.

+You'll be prompted to enter your email, password, and optionally a 6-digit login code (aka `otp`) if two-step authentication (aka `2FA`) is enabled for the account.

+Upon signing-in if you see an error notification, click the "view log" button and review the error details.
+If you see `Could not validate OTP`, that means 2FA _is enabled_ and the login code is _required_.
+If instead you see `User credentials are invalid`, that means you entered the wrong email or password.

 ### Particle: Logout